rsc1975/api-mockr/README.md

 * `--port`: The port to listen to.
 Default is `3003`.
 * `--host`: The host to listen to.
 Default is `0.0.0.0`.
 * `--silent`: If present, the server will not output any message.
 By default, the server will print every request with the basic info about the response.
-* `--verbose`: If present, the server will print every request with its params and payload.
+* `--verbose`: If present, the server will print every request with its params and payload and the applied server configuration when the server is created.
 * `--config`: The path to the config file.
 It's a multivalue param.
 * `--apiPrefix`: The prefix to invoque the API services.
 Default is `/`.
 If set all mocked routes should be invoked with this prefix.
 I.e. The configured route `/v1/users` should be invoked as `/api/v1/users` if we use `--apiPrefix=/api`.